darrencauthon/MvcTurbine.Diagnostic/ReadMe.txt

 USAGE
 	1. Reference the assembly.
-	2. Create classes that impliment IDiagnostic.
+	2. Create classes that implements IDiagnostic.
 	5. Goto url /Diagnostic to see the results.